webvisum/Xtest/README.md

 }
 ```

-This is quite cool to take screenshots from customer/account because you are able to mock some data:
+This is quite comfortable to take screenshots from customer/account because you are able to mock some data:

 ```
 class Codex_Demo_Test_Selenium_HomepageTest extends Codex_Xtest_Xtest_Unit_Frontend {